Aymane27-Rio/Nodejs-DevSecOps/README.md

 # Simple NodeJs Repo

-Simple node.js app that tests if a website is functioning properly
+Simple node.js website for the History of the Roman Empire

 ## Step 1: Install NodeJS and NPM using nvm
 Install node version manager (nvm) by typing the following at the command line interface.